Mike Bossy: Dynasty years

-In the 1979–80 Stanley Cup playoffs, Bossy scored one goal in two games in the opening round victory against the Los Angeles Kings, and missed the first three games of the quarterfinals against the Boston Bruins with a hand injury but scored twice when he returned in game 4.
-In the semifinals against the Sabres Bossy collected three goals and three assists, as the Islanders advanced to the final round.
+In the 1979–80 Stanley Cup playoffs, Bossy scored one goal in two games in the opening round victory against the Los Angeles Kings.
+He missed the first three games of the quarterfinals against the Boston Bruins with a hand injury but scored twice when he returned in game 4.
+In the semifinals against the Sabres, Bossy collected three goals and three assists, as the Islanders advanced to the final round.
 In the 1980 Stanley Cup Finals, with the Islanders up three games to two against the Philadelphia Flyers, Bossy scored a power play goal in the second period of game 6, giving New York a 3–2 lead at the time.
 After the Flyers tied the game at 4 in the third period, the Islanders won the game – and the Cup – on an overtime goal by Bobby Nystrom.
 Bossy led all scorers in the Finals with 11 points, and finished second to teammate Trottier in scoring with 23 points as the Islanders won their first Stanley Cup.

 In the 1980–81 season, Bossy and Charlie Simmer of the Kings contended to be the first to score 50 goals in 50 games since Maurice Richard 36 years earlier.
 On January 24, both Bossy and Simmer played their 50th games; Simmer recorded a hat trick in the afternoon to fall just shy at 49.
 That evening, Bossy scored twice against the Quebec Nordiques in the final five minutes, including the second goal with 89 seconds left, becoming the second to achieve 50 in 50.
 Richard sent a congratulatory telegram to Bossy.
 Bossy's season included an NHL-record 9 hat tricks, and he finished the season with 68 goals, and through his first four seasons had the highest goals per game average in NHL history with .785.
 Bossy was again named a starter for the 1981 All-Star Game, and was named a First Team All-Star at the end of the season.

 In the opening round of the 1981 Playoffs, Bossy and Trottier tied for the team lead with 10 points each, as the Islanders swept the Maple Leafs.
 The Islanders then defeated the Edmonton Oilers in six games, in which Bossy led all scorers with 11 points, and his 21 total points tied him with Edmonton's Wayne Gretzky for the playoff lead.
-In the semifinals against the Rangers, Bossy scored two powerplay goals in the final game of a four-game sweep, and finished the series with five goals total.
+In the semifinals against the Rangers, Bossy scored two power play goals in the final game of a four-game sweep, and finished the series with five goals total.
 The Islanders then defeated the Minnesota North Stars in the 1981 Stanley Cup Finals, as Bossy set records for most points (35), and power-play goals (9) and most goals combining regular season and playoffs (85; 68 regular season plus 17 playoff), and the Islanders won their second Stanley Cup.